 I am an associate professor in the Entomology Department and I’m also a faculty member in the Ecology, Evolutionary Biology and Behavior Program at Michigan State University.
 My responsibility is to develop a program focusing on arthropod pests in order to provide solutions to the vegetable industry in Michigan.
-My appointment is 50% extension, 30% research and 20% teaching.
-The extension component of my appointment allows me to interact with extension agents and the vegetable grower community and identify arthropod problems that they face in their production.
-I then take these problems to the lab and investigate them using appropriate and modern research tools.
+My appointment is 50% extension, 40% research and 10% teaching.
+I often interact with extension agents and the vegetable grower community to identify arthropod problems they face in their production.
+I then take these problems to the lab and investigate them using appropriate research tools.
 Once results are attained, I communicate the outcomes to the growers and I facilitate the adoption of improved or new pest management methods.
 When I’m not in the lab or office, I spend time visiting growers and extension agents around the state.
 Collaboration is essential for my work and I actively seek partnerships with people in other disciplines whose experience complements mine.
+I also teach scientific communication, a 2 credit graduate seminar where students learn written and oral communication skills.

 Email: szendrei ‘at’ msu.edu